-7.1 Report [see 3.64, 6.2]

-- 7.1.1 A Report transmitted through any medium must comply with this Standard and the Standard appropriate to the type of Assignment being undertaken. - 7.1.2 A Member must take steps to meet the "Reasonable Appraiser" test in order to protect and secure the integrity of transmitted Reports, including Reports transmitted electronically. - 7.1.3 Members must have sole control of affixing their analog and digital signatures or where affixing of an electronic signature has been delegated, written confirmation of the delegation must be kept in the work-file.
-Delegation must be on an Assignment basis only and not a blanket delegation. - 7.1.4 A Drive-by or Desktop Report is only permitted for Real Property Assignments and must comply with the Reporting Standard and the Real Property Appraisal Standard. - 7.1.4.i.
-A Drive-by or Desktop Report may not be performed for a Reserve Fund Study or a Machinery and Equipment Assignment. - 7.1.5 A Drive-by or Desktop Assignment being prepared for mortgage financing must meet the following criteria: - 7.1.5.i. the authorized Intended Use is first mortgage financing; - 7.1.5.ii.reliable data is available on the subject property through either public and private sources that are less than three (3) years old; and - 7.1.5.iii. the Report includes appropriate Assumptions and Limiting Conditions; [see 7.9] - 7.1.6 A Drive-by or Desktop mortgage financing Assignment may only be prepared under the assumptions that: - 7.1.6.i. the lender has determined that the borrower has the capacity and willingness to repay; and - 7.1.6.ii.the loan-to-value ratio is in accordance with lending institution policies and federal lending regulations. - 7.1.7 Desktop or Drive-by assignments shall be prepared only on existing properties where construction is believed to be one hundred percent complete. - 7.1.8 Desktop or Drive-by assignments shall not be performed on new construction or partially constructed improvements.
+- 7.1 Report [see 3.66, 6.2] - 7.1.1 A Report transmitted through any medium must comply with this Standard and the Standard appropriate to the type of Assignment being undertaken. - 7.1.2 A Member must take steps to meet the "Reasonable Appraiser" test in order to protect and secure the integrity of transmitted Reports, including Reports transmitted electronically. - 7.1.3 Members must have sole control of affixing their analog and digital signatures or where affixing of an electronic signature has been delegated, written confirmation of the delegation must be kept in the work-file.
+Delegation must be on an Assignment basis only and not a blanket delegation. - 7.1.4 A Drive-by or Desktop Report or Residential Appraisal Form Report approved by the AIC when utilized for mortgage financing is only permitted for Real Property Assignments and must comply with the Reporting Standard and the Real Property Appraisal Standard. - 7.1.4.i.
+A Drive-by or Desktop Report may not be performed for a Reserve Fund Study or a Machinery and Equipment Assignment. - 7.1.5 A Drive-by or Desktop Assignment being prepared for mortgage financing must meet the following criteria: - 7.1.5.i. the Authorized Use is first mortgage financing; - 7.1.5.ii.exterior and interior data deemed to be reliable is available on the subject property through either public and private sources that are less than three (3) years old; and - 7.1.5.iii. the Report includes appropriate Assumptions and Limiting Conditions; [see 7.9] - 7.1.6 A Drive-by or Desktop or Residential Appraisal Form Report approved by the AIC when utilized for mortgage financing Assignment may only be prepared under the assumptions that: - 7.1.6.i. the lender is assumed to have the requisite knowledge and experience to understand the appraisal analysis with limited explanation of this type of form report when prepared for mortgage financing; - 7.1.6.ii.the lender has determined that the borrower has the capacity and willingness to repay; and - 7.1.6.iii. the loan-to-value ratio is in accordance with lending institution policies and federal lending regulations. - 7.1.7 When a Residential Appraisal Form Report approved by the AIC is utilized for mortgage financing the terms "identify" and "analyze" are considered to mean; State and